-As stated by Bhuyan Rashmi Rekha.
-[The Portrait of the Goddess in the Kalika Purana.
+As stated by Bhuyan Rashmi Rekha, in The Portrait of the Goddess in the Kalika Purana.
 In: IOSR Journal Of Humanities And Social Science.
 Volume 22, Issue 10, Ver.
 VII.
-2017. www.iosrjournals.org]
+2017. www.iosrjournals.org

 In the Kalika Purana the Goddess Kalika is portrayed as bloodthirsty goddess whom a devotee can propitiate by sacrificing human and animals.
 Blood sacrifice is called as the best of all the offerings to the goddess.

 Chapter 65 narrates an adept should perform bali dana which causes much delight to the goddess.

 An adept should always satisfy Candika with bali dana.

 Chapter 67 of the text, called Rudhiradhyaya means blood chapter, is dedicated to the items and procedure of offering blood sacrifices to the goddess.
 The items include birds, reptiles, fish, animals, human and even one`s own body.

 Here human sacrifice is considered as the greatest of all the sacrifices (maha bali).